retry51776/notes/self-improvement/README.md

 - Past can't change; Only reflect if you intended change yourself for future.

-- There is no solution, only tradeoff.
+- There is no solution, only tradeoff. `Everything cost something`

 - Great power comes great responsibility`spider-man`
 > IMO: Most people problem is they want power `money, position` without responsibility;
 >
-> It's easy envy rich, because you don't have to pay its responsibility.
+> It's easy envy rich, because you did't pay its responsibility`cost`.

 ## Recognize Pattern
 - Most things have recursive property